nagarajurahul/terraform-aws-multi-az-vpc/README.md

 * **NAT Gateway**: If you choose to use a NAT Gateway (enable_nat_gateway = true), this will be created in one of the public subnets, and a route will be configured for private subnets to route traffic through it.

 * **Multi-AZ Deployment**: The module will automatically create subnets across all available AZs in the selected region.
 This ensures high availability and fault tolerance for your infrastructure.

+## Contributions

+This module is open-source.
+Contributions and improvements are welcome!
+If you encounter any issues or have suggestions, please feel free to open an issue or create a pull request.